dxhub-apps/lexyhub/docs/status-page.md

 The endpoint is marked as `force-dynamic` to ensure fresh data on every request.
 When trend or intent data is missing, the corresponding APIs now return `503` errors with guidance to configure provider keys and run the background workers against live data.

+## Testing the endpoint contract

+The integration suite (`tests/integration/api-status.test.ts`) exercises the endpoint to ensure the runtime diagnostics include `runtime.node`, `runtime.platform`, and `runtime.uptimeSeconds`, and to confirm that the API, service, and worker collections are materialized as arrays of status objects.
+The suite also guards that the environment variable summary enumerates the required keys so that regressions in the payload shape are caught automatically.